 Moreover, there is no direct proportionality to the happiness you feel in your relationship, though there is a weak link somewhere.

 A chain is only as strong as its weakest link.

 When should you worry?

 If your numbers are too low, less than 12 a year, you should be worried.
-There is some correlation of happiness in a relationship with very low frequency of sex.
+There is some correlation between happiness in a relationship with a very low frequency of sex.
 That would have an almost circular cause-effect relationship on the quality of your marriage.
 A failing relationship can take its toll on sex and less sex can lead to anger, disappointment, frustration, feelings of inadequacy and depression.

 If you think your numbers are high and you sometimes wonder if it’s bordering on addiction or ‘normal’, you need to talk to your partner.
 Partners of those who suffer from sexual addiction often complain of lack of intimacy and love that’s contingent on sex, in addition to physical complaints.
 Such cases are better handled professionally if you find yourself on either end of this problem.

 Is it all one-way?

 If you can’t match your frequency with your partner, then it’s time for some introspection.
 There are times when your desires are synchronised, but there are times when one initiates but the other is in no mood.
 These are the testing times.
 Is one person always/mostly initiating and one never/rarely in the mood?
 Who gets his/her way and who’s left to channelise their desire another way?
 Eventually how these situations play out will decide the strength of your relationship and also the numbers on your sexual frequency chart.